OBESITY HEALTH RISKS, POTENTIAL CAUSES AND LIFESTYLE CONSIDERATIONS

 5. Rest Properly

 Bacteria and cells alike respond to our circadian rhythms by syncing the production of various compounds in time with it .
-Setting a healthy rhythm helps overall metabolism and having an out-of-sync rhythm (e.g. insomnia) is associated with weight problems, amongst other things.
+Setting a healthy rhythm helps overall metabolism and an out-of-sync rhythm (e.g. insomnia) is associated with weight problems, amongst other things.

-Getting to bed at the right time and sleeping deeply for around 8hours a night helps to regulate metabolism.
+Getting to bed at the right time and deep sleep for around 8hours a night helps to regulate metabolism.
 One’s circadian rhythm is largely set during childhood, with that rhythm still being the best one for health later on in life.
 Most people appear to benefit from falling asleep sometime before 11pm and any time after 8pm.
 The time and length of sleep also changes depending on energy expenditure.
 One might sleep more or less in the event of having certain genes, illness, physical growth or fatigue due to increased activity.

 Rest also consists of resting the mind.
 Many forms of perceived inactivity can be just as draining as perceived activity.
 For instance, working in office conditions is a sedentary activity that can use just as much energy as an activity that involves much physical effort.
 Furthermore, physical movement generates energy in the process, whereas being sedentary does not, meaning that sedentary activity can cause higher energy expenditure in some cases than physical activity.